CloudNationHQ/az-cn-shared-tf-workflows/README.md

 # Shared Workflows

-This repository contains a collection of caller workflows that are shared across our terraform module repositories.

-These workflows are platform agnostic and are designed to help streamline a variety of processes including the validation of terraform module deployments, linting checks, and the creation of github releases.
+This repository is home to a wide range of caller workflows designed for interoperability across our terraform module repositories.
+These platform-agnostic workflows are developed with the intent of streamlining a multitude of critical processes, such as the validation of terraform module deployments, thorough linting checks, and the automated creation of github releases.

-They serve as the backbone for maintaining code quality, ensuring consistent deployment practices, and facilitating efficient release management within our module repositories.
+Beyond their individual functionalities, these workflows collectively serve a bigger purpose.
+They form the structural backbone for maintaining good code quality, ensuring consistent deployment practices, and facilitating efficient release management across our diverse module repositories.
+In doing so, they significantly enhance our operational efficiency, reduce manual error, and ensure that our development practices align with industry standards.